charlesfrye/charlesfrye.github.io/_posts/2001-01-01-hypothesis-testing.markdown

 #### Making Hypothesis Testing Rigorous

-At a high level, in statistical hypothesis testing, we take some data and use that to determine whether we claim $H_A$ or $H_0$.
+At a high level, in statistical hypothesis testing, we take some data and use that to determine whether we claim $$H_A$$ or $$H_0$$.
 The key insight that lets us think rigorously about statistical hypothesis testing is to treat both the correct answer (columns in the above table) and the answer we give (rows in the above table) as uncertain quantities, as *random variables*.

 It may seem strange to think of our claims about the world as being random, since random is used colloquially to mean "arbitrary" or "without structure or meaning".
 But recall that anything we calculate from randomly-sampled data "inherits" some randomness from that data -- its value can be different each time we collect a dataset.
 Because our decisions are based on our data, they can be different from experiment to experiment.
 Put another way, the result of calculating something based on data is a statistic, and statistics have sampling distributions, as discussed in the earlier material.

 The "correct answer" also isn't random in the sense that most people think of randomness.
 However, it's also not random in the sense described above: a statement like "this intervention has an effect" is either true or false, and it doesn't change whether it's true or false depending on the data we collect.
-Instead, we recognize that we aren't entirely certain whether "this intervention has an effect" is true or not, and we instead write down a number that captures the degree to which we believe that the statement is true: a logically true statement like $2+2=4$ is associated with the number $1$, while a logically false statement like "This number is greater than itself" is associated with the number $0$.
+Instead, we recognize that we aren't entirely certain whether "this intervention has an effect" is true or not, and we instead write down a number that captures the degree to which we believe that the statement is true: a logically true statement like $$2+2=4$$ is associated with the number $$1$$, while a logically false statement like "This number is greater than itself" is associated with the number $$0$$.
 All other kinds of statements, like "It will rain tomorrow" or "Extraterrestrial life exists" fall somewhere in between.
 We call this number the probability that the statement is true.

 The view that randomness arises from sampling is a core component of the *frequentist* view of statistics.
 The view of that randomness arises from uncertainty is a core component of the *Bayesian* view of statistics.
 We'll avoid being dogmatic in this course, switching freely between the views whenever one or the other is simpler.